El Dorado: Rumours of gold

-In 1534, Sebastián de Belalcázar, one of Pizarro's lieutenants, conquered the Incan city of Quito, where he expected to find great quantities of treasure.
+In 1534, Sebastián de Belalcázar, one of Pizarro's lieutenants, conquered the Inca city of Quito, where he expected to find great quantities of treasure.
 Not finding as much as he had hoped, he assumed that the real treasure had been hidden, and set about capturing the local chiefs, whom he tortured for information.
 One of the chiefs captured during these campaigns was not an Incan; he said that he came from a land 12 days' march to the north.
 The Spaniards called him el indio dorado, "the golden Indian".
 The reason for this is not clear, but it may have been because he wore golden armour or other body ornaments.
 Interested in finding the homeland of this "golden Indian", Belalcázar sent an expedition party north, where they discovered the province of Popayán.
 However, Belalcázar himself made no further move at this time.